 Marketing and advertising both focus on the major tenets of promotion.
 Each works to craft and refine messages that make the most sense for your audience, enhancing your profit outcomes.

 This involves using emotional, logical, and creative components that craft a compelling incentive to take the next steps.
+Both attempt to understand what buyers desire and convince them to choose their company through various psychological appeals and visually striking elements.

 Research

 Data is an enormous component of marketing and advertising strategies.
 Both usually develop them in-house, working together to sift through metrics and track favorable outcomes.
+Teams in each area gather as much available information as possible to identify their target demographics and determine optimal methods for connecting with prospective and existing buyers.

 Additionally, marketing and advertising research shares many key performance metrics (KPIs).
 These include: